MichaIng/DietPi-Docs/docs/install.md

             You need to set these values before you boot up the PC for the first time (initial boot).

-        For the first boot up of your PC disconnect your disc drive from your working PC and connect it to the target PC.
+        For the first boot up of your PC disconnect your disk drive from your working PC and connect it to the target PC.
 Then power on the target PC to login and execute the first boot procedure.

         ??? info "Option: Automatic base installation at first boot (running an _unattended base installation_)"